Mueang Ranong district: Hospital

 There is general hospital in Ranong with 300 beds.

 Health promoting hospitals

 There are total sixteen health-promoting hospitals in the district, of which; one in Bang Non and Sai Daeng and two in Ratchakrut, Ngao, Bang Rin, Hat Som Paen and Ko Phayam and four in Pak Nam.

 Economy

 Some people are fishermen or work in the fourteen fish and seafood processing factories:

 One in Khao Niwet and Ngao, two in Pak Nam and Bang Non and eight in Bang Rin.
+Others work in the many food stalls, or family-owned restaurants.

 Religion

 There are sixteen Theravada Buddhist temples in the district.

 One in Ngao, Pak Nam, Bang Non and Sai Daeng, two in Khao Niwet, Bang Rin, Hat Som Paen and Koh Phayam, four in Ratchakrut.